fez-github/todo-priority/README.md

 - [ ] A new task is not added to calendar until a mode shift.
 - [ ] Unsure how to get portable modal to work properly.
 - [ ] Form width in modal becomes constrained on small screens.
-- [ ] Need to mark task as Complete while on form.
 - [ ] Set up sort to change when select value changes.

 # Svelte + TS + Vite